 Hatha yoga has many recognized benefits, including greater relaxation, improved flexibility and strength, and help improve overall health.

 Vinyasa yoga, also known as Ashtanga yoga, focuses on more rigorous and dynamic movements and sequences of movements and postures.

 These sequences are intended to achieve more heat in the body, improve circulation, increase respiratory benefits, increase strength and flexibility, and ultimately improve the connection between mind, spirit, and body.

-Many of the celebrities that claim to use yoga for exercise, including Madonna, use this type of yoga practice.
+Many of the celebrities that claim to use yoga for exercise, including Madonna, use

 Six different series of movements are involved, each having their own specific pattern of movements.
 This type of yoga practice is often referred to as power yoga.

 Bikram yoga is also known as hot yoga, because it is typically performed in a very warm room (95 to 105 degrees).

 The heat of the environment helps to warm up muscles, making them better able to stretch and let the energy flow through them properly.
 In Bikram yoga, sweating is considered to be a major part of the body cleansing process.

 Bikram yoga consists of 26 different series of movements, that are taken from Hatha yoga poses.

 While all types of yoga focus on breathing techniques that connect the body and the energy, Kundalini yoga has a more prominent focus on connecting the breathing and physical movement, with the intention of moving energy (also called prana) from the lower body up toward the center so that it may be released.